 Your confidential screening at the Miners Clinic of Colorado is FREE.
 These services are paid for by federally funded grants.

-If you need additional diagnostic testing or treatment, those costs will not be covered by Miners Clinic of Colorado.
-If you do not have insurance and are unable to pay, Miners Clinic staff will help you find the care you need.
+If you need additional diagnostic testing or treatment, those costs will not be covered by the Miners Clinic of Colorado.